UBC-MDS/PyPunisher/README.md

 ### Backward Selection

-> We can also go in the opposite direction, i.e., start with all
-> of the features and remove the least predictive ones until we
-> are left with a set of length `n_features`.
+We can also go in the opposite direction, and start with all of the features and remove the least predictive ones until we are left with a set of length `n_features`.

 ```python
 print(sel.backward(n_features=1))